ldionne/cppnow-2013-d2/algorithm/2_basic_lock_graph.md

 <!SLIDE>
-we're really computing the transitive closure of the "is held by a thread when acquiring X"
+we're really computing the transitive closure of the "is held by a thread when acquiring X" relation

     @@@ cpp
         mutex A, B, C, D;